hrisco555/Strukturno-Programiranje/README.md

 # Strukturno-Programiranje
-A repo for all my solved exercises for Structured Programming at Faculty of Computer Science and Engineering(FINKI)
+A repo for all my solved exercises for Structured Programming at Faculty of Computer Science and Engineering(FCSE)

 This repo contains
 - Exercises (first and second midterms)